 Bike Lanes vs. Urban Shoulders / Sharrows Videos

-On September 27, 2020, Lisa Stokes, an experienced BikeBrampton member, delegated to Brampton Council, using her videos (3-minutes total), to demonstrate the how cycling feels on road with both these treatments.
+On September 27, 2020, Lisa Stokes, an experienced BikeBrampton member, delegated to Brampton Council, using her two videos (3-minutes total), to demonstrate the how cycling feels on roads with both these treatments.

 Types of Bike Lanes